tcuisset/TestBeamReconstruction/README.md

 - fits, histogram manipulation and dataframe operations are performed

-- quantities of interest are plotted using [BokehPlot](https://bitbucket.org/bfontana/bokehplot), a custom bokeh wrapper (under development)
+- quantities of interest are plotted using [BokehPlot](https://bitbucket.org/bfontana/bokehplot), a custom bokeh wrapper (under development, but already capable of doing the most common plotting operations)

 Steps 1) and 2) were chained with a Directed Acyclic Graph (DAG) that runs within HTCondor.